shinseung428/ImageCompletion_IncompleteData/README.md

 ![Alt text](images/block_patch_res_2.gif?raw=true "res_2")

 ## Conclusion
-The resulting images show that the presented model learns to complete incompelte regions.
-There are some images with artifacts and unnatural textures, but in general the completion network learns to generate patches that goes well with the input image.
+The resulting images show that the presented model learns to fill incompelte regions.
+There are some images filled with artifacts and inconsistent colors, but in general the completion network learns to generate patches that goes well with the input image.

 ## Possible Improvements